Capture and deliver authentic customer insights,

 The Avitage Customer Voice Program will help you realize the full potential of this important communication tactic.

-Examples of Primary Customer Voice Use Cases
+Examples of Customer Voice Use Cases

 There are potentially hundreds of use cases that benefit from this approach.
 Here are primary examples.
 But the best way to determine how this can help your business is a discussion of your top business objectives, initiatives, constraints or risk points.
+Here are a few example use cases:

 Sales Prospecting and Referral Support — have customers validate the value each reps provides to improve sales credibility with new prospects